jbrayton/app-store-review-feed/README.md

 ## Installation

 The script requires Ruby 2.3 or later and Bundler 1.11.2 or later.
 It is intended to run on a Linux or UNIX system that has a web server.
-To set up the script, do the following:
+To get started, do the following:

 1. Check out the repository.
 2. cd into the directory.